 Centrally located in Ottawa, we have everything in place to help each student discover their unique path from daycare, JK-Gr.
-12. Our teachers offer diversified approaches to learning, incorporating a universal design tailored to students’ multiple intelligences.
-Our award-winning programs feature strong academics, project-based science program, speciality programs (art, technology, music, dance, robotics), daily physical education with weekly specialty lessons (tennis, swimming, golf etc).
+12. Our teachers offer diversified approaches to learning, incorporating a universal design tailored to students’ individualized academic pathway.
+Our award-winning programs feature strong academics, project-based science program, speciality programs (art, tech, music, dance), daily physical education with weekly specialty lessons (gymnastics, archery, golf etc).
 Ministry Inspected.

 Académie St-Laurent does not offer busing.

 Additional notes: St-Laurent Academy recommends private transportation companies to our families should they wish to utilize the service.
 Students are picked up and dropped off directly from their homes to the front door of the school.